Ulster’s Ancient Capital

-The Tain1 is one of Ireland’s most vivid ancient tales centering around the theft and subsequent conflict over a mighty bull.
-The famed Ulster hero Cu Chulainn, known as the “Hound of Emain Macha,”2 sets out to reclaim the bull himself, and (after the Ulster army are stricken with a debilitating sickness3) he single-handedly holds back the Connacht army through a series of raids.
+So to begin to understand the significance and importance of Navan Fort, we need to look no further than Ireland’s most renowned ancient epic.
+The Tain4 is one of Ireland’s most vivid ancient tales centering around the theft and subsequent conflict over a mighty bull.
+The famed Ulster hero Cu Chulainn, known as the “Hound of Emain Macha,”5 sets out to reclaim the bull himself, and (after the Ulster army are stricken with a debilitating sickness6) he single-handedly holds back the Connacht army through a series of raids.

 I’ll not spoil the rest of the story for there is much depth and beauty in the narrative demanding a post all of its own.
-But what I find interesting is how, in the build up to the final battle between the warriors of Connacht and Ulster, there are multiple refrains of “arise kings of Macha.”4 And then after the battle is won, the story ends with the subdued declaration that: “the men of Ulster returned in triumph to Emain Macha.”5 Note – Emain Macha is the original name for Fort Navan.
+But what I find interesting is how, in the build up to the final battle between the warriors of Connacht and Ulster, there are multiple refrains of “arise kings of Macha.”7 And then after the battle is won, the story ends with the subdued declaration that: “the men of Ulster returned in triumph to Emain Macha.”8

 Perhaps most important of all, however, is the location’s namesake.
 For Emain Macha (meaning Macha’s twins) derives its name from the ancient myth “The Labour Pains of Ulaid”.9 This is again another colourful narrative which takes place ahead of the Tain.
 The goddess Macha becomes pregnant with an Ulsterman’s children, but when he foolishly boasts of his wife’s speed, she is forced to run a race against the Ulster King’s horses.
 She wins, but at its end she dies giving birth to twins, cursing the men of Ulster for their cruel race and henceforth becoming the location’s namesake.